 Administration:

-For instructions on preparation, administration, accidental exposure and disposal of the medicinal product see section 6.6.
+For detailed instructions on preparation, administration, measures to take in case of accidental exposure and disposal of Abecma, see section 6.6.

 There are limited data regarding overdose with Abecma.

-Store and transport frozen in the vapour phase of liquid nitrogen (≤ -130°C) and must remain frozen until the patient is ready for treatment to ensure viable live autologous cells are available for patient administration.
-Product must NOT be refrozen following thaw.
+Abecma must be stored in the vapour phase of liquid nitrogen (≤ -130°C) and must remain frozen until the patient is ready for treatment to ensure viable cells are available for patient administration.
+Thawed medicinal product should not be refrozen.

 For storage conditions after thawing of the medicinal product, see section 6.3.